How to Apply

 - Three recommendations.
 One recommendation should be from a current supervisor; the others may be from a professor or other employer.

-We encourage candidates to begin the application process well in advance of the deadline to ensure that all materials are received.
-Only applications considered "complete" (by NursingCAS standards) by the application deadline will be reviewed for admission.
+We strongly encourage candidates to complete the application process at least one month prior to the deadline to ensure that all materials are received.
+Only applications considered "complete" by NursingCAS standards by June 15 (though not necessarily "verified") will be considered for admission.

 St. Catherine University seeks to admit students who can meet the challenges and rigor of the MSN: Entry-Level option, who are committed to success in the nursing profession, and who recognize the relevance of the Nursing Department's mission statement:

 The Department of Nursing at St. Catherine University educates students to be leaders in nursing.
 Our commitment to excellence and ethical leadership in nursing is based upon the principles of Catholic social teaching, contemporary nursing knowledge, and professional and academic standards.
 The Department of Nursing fosters learning through caring relationships and interdisciplinary collaboration, is committed to the centrality of the liberal arts, and celebrates and reflects the diversity of our society.

 - After reflecting on the above, describe how your life experiences (e.g. personal, family, education, and work-related experiences) have prepared you for excellence in nursing.
 Provide specific information and examples.

 - In your opinion, what are the most pressing health care concerns today and what qualities would you bring to your future nursing practice to address these concerns?